roblatour/Push2Run/README.md

  - shutdown

 Also, in all cases, Push2Run can even do a bit of typing for you, sending keystrokes to your desktop or the applications that it starts on your behalf.

 You're welcome to use Push2Run for free on as many computers as you like!

-Push2Run is funded by kind donations from people such as yourself.
+## Video

+To watch a Youtube walk though video of the program, please [click here](https://www.youtube.com/watch?v=uTlNJmal-Wg)

- ## Setup
+## Setup instructions

-For information on how to setup Push2Run please [click here](https://github.com/roblatour/Push2Run/blob/main/help/setup.md)
+For information on how to setup Push2Run, please [click here](https://github.com/roblatour/Push2Run/blob/main/help/setup.md)

- ## Help
+## Help documentation

-For detaild help information please [click here](https://github.com/roblatour/Push2Run/blob/main/help/help_v4.9.0.0.md)
+For detailed help information, please [click here](https://github.com/roblatour/Push2Run/blob/main/help/help_v4.9.0.0.md)

 <a name="download" id="download"></a>
  ## Download

- To download the Push2Run Windows installer file please [click here](https://6ec1f0a2f74d4d0c2019-591364a760543a57f40bab2c37672676.ssl.cf5.rackcdn.com/Push2RunSetup.exe)
+ To download the Push2Run Windows installer, please [click here](https://6ec1f0a2f74d4d0c2019-591364a760543a57f40bab2c37672676.ssl.cf5.rackcdn.com/Push2RunSetup.exe)

 * * *
  ## Support Push2Run